alexjohnj/SACFiles.jl/README.md

 Substitute Gadfly for your plotting package of choice.

-The `hdr::SACDataHeader` field is the file's header and its fields are the same as the header variable names in SAC (in lowercase).
-All the fields have docstrings so you can do something like `?SACDataHeader.b` in the REPL to find out what some of the more cryptic fields are.
+The `hdr::Header` field is the file's header and its fields are the same as the header variable names in SAC (in lowercase).
+All the fields have docstrings so you can do something like `?Header.b` in the REPL to find out what some of the more cryptic fields are.

 ## Usage